Elon Musk May Have Subtly Revealed Who Satoshi is

 Elonoshi Muskamoto?

-Being the richest man in the world, Musk has been accruing knowledge for decades as a programmer and successful businessman.
-He mastered the C++ programming language in the early 2000s when he co-founded PayPal with Peter Thiel.
+Being the richest man in the world, Musk has accrued knowledge for decades as a programmer and successful businessman.
+He utilized his programming skills in the early 2000s when he co-founded PayPal with Peter Thiel.

 The Real Satoshi

-After putting an end to the theory that the Tesla CEO is Satoshi, Lex asked Elon who he thought Satoshi was.
-Musk took a long 30-second pause, then eloquently explained how the person most responsible for the core ideas behind Bitcoin is an American computer scientist named Nick Szabo.
+After putting an end to the theory that the Tesla CEO is Satoshi, Fridman asked Musk who he thought Satoshi was.
+Musk took a long pause, then eloquently explained how the person most responsible for the core ideas behind Bitcoin is an American computer scientist named Nick Szabo.

 Szabo is famously the inventor of the crucial blockchain coding concept known as "Smart Contracts."
 Without smart contracts, Ethereum and many of the other top altcoins wouldn't even exist.